 - 13.1 The financial questions incorporated in the Home Office application form for Police Officers should be used in the recruitment of Police Staff.
-The information provided in the questionnaire should be compared with the results of a credit reference check. - 13.2 A credit reference check should be carried out to ascertain the financial status of the applicant and cross-referenced against the information provided by the applicant.
-Certain financial issues should result in rejection.
-Further information is given in Financial Checks SOP 18 and NPIA Circular 01/2010.
+The information provided in the questionnaire should be compared with the results of a credit reference check. - 13.2 Certain financial issues should result in rejection whilst others may require Page 29 February 2012 aftercare interventions.
+More detailed information and guidance is given in Financial Checks SOP 18 and NPIA Circular 02/2011.